-Last time we began our search for meaning by looking at Frederick Hudson’s first core adult passion of Personal Mastery.
-Today we will look at the concept of Achievement.
+Proving Yourself (the second passion).
 All human beings have the urge to prove themselves in some way.
-But of course it manifests in many different ways.
+But of course, it manifests in many different ways.
 It can mean having ambition and doing things, setting and reaching goals, getting results and being recognized, working on projects, playing in organized sports or cultural groups, or merely having a purpose.

-Upon entering into the “retirement years” many people find their traditional avenues for proving themselves have been removed or changed significantly.
+Upon entering into the “retirement years” (or Third Age) many people find their traditional avenues for proving themselves have been removed or changed significantly.
 And this leaves them drifting aimlessly without that forward orientation that keeps us engaged in mainstream life.

 - What are my gifts?

 - What activities give me the most satisfaction?

 - What are my biggest challenges?

 - What have I yearned to do, but never had the time or opportunity to pursue?